 As the Republican presidential hopefuls head into their final televised confrontation Thursday night at the University of North Florida in Jacksonville (at 8 p.m.
-ET on CNN), NPR's Ari Shapiro reports that the debate could sway the outcome of the close race.
+EST on CNN), NPR's Ari Shapiro reports that the debate could sway the outcome of the close race.

 The latest polls show that Mitt Romney and Newt Gingrich are basically tied in Florida.
 And, Shapiro says, "Each has different advantages here.
 Newt Gingrich has been winning over more voters ever since he took South Carolina last weekend.
 Mitt Romney seems to have the advantage in early voting.
 And his campaign has the money to buy more ads than Gingrich in Florida's expensive media markets."

-At this debate, which will also include Ron Paul and Rick Santorum, CNN will allow the audience to cheer and applaud, the New York Times reports.
+At this debate, which will also include Ron Paul and Rick Santorum, CNN will allow the audience to cheer and applaud, The New York Times reports.

 After a subdued performance before a quiet crowd in Tampa earlier this week, former House Speaker Gingrich had threatened to sit out any future debates that did not allow audience response.